xullnn/ls_pull_over_push/230/answers.md

 > The `instanceof` operator tests whether the prototype property of a constructor appears **anywhere** in the prototype chain of an object.

-Which of these two returns a static or live collection?
+Do these two lines return a static or live collection?

 - document.querySelectorAll();
 - node.childNodes;